 - Watery eyes

 What are the Different Phases of Swallowing?

 There are three phases of swallowing.
 A breakdown in any one or more of them results in dysphagia.

 Food is chewed, formed into a ball and moved from the mouth to the back of the throat .
 A person with dementia or brain injury may have trouble recognizing food in the mouth.
 They may also not remember how to swallow.
 It is also common for patients to become confused about the order of how to eat food.
 This results in them attempting to swallow food before chewing it.
 Another common problem for dementia patients is where they hold the food in their mouth without swallowing it.
 This is called “pocketing.”

 Food is moved from the throat to the esophagus using muscles that protect the airway from being blocked with food.
 If the muscles are weak, food or liquid can get into the airway causing choking.

 Food enters the esophagus.
-The esophagus tightens to “squeeze” the food down toward the stomach.
-Pressure from the food or liquid causes the bottom of esophagus to relax and open so food can enter the stomach.
+The esophagus tightens to “squeeze” the food down towards the stomach.
+Pressure from the food or liquid causes the bottom of the esophagus to relax and open so food can enter the stomach.
 When the esophagus does not open as it should, it causes difficulty swallowing.
 The esophagus can tighten up and the person may spit up or vomit.